aaanh/homepage/README.md

 ## USAGE - WEB CLIENT PROJECT

-There are 2 quick start scripts to get the project up and running for demo:
+There are 2 quick start scripts to get the project up and running for local demo:

 Assuming you're in the project root